matthewblott/svelte-native-todoapp/README.md

-# Simple Svelte Native App
+# Svelte Native Todo App

 This is an almost like-for-like copy of the app described in [this](https://svelte-native.technology/tutorial) tutorial on the official Svelte Native website.